 Today, due to numerous transactions over the years, the Right Bank property is much smaller.
-Currently, Chateau Grand Mayne is closer to 21 hectares.
+Currently, Chateau Grand Mayne is closer to 15 hectares of vines.
 The Laveau family, who also owned Chateau Soutard ending up selling Grand Mayne in 1893.

-The modern era of Chateau Grand Mayne begins in 1934, when Jean Nony, a well known Bordeaux negociant purchased Grand Mayne from the Berbudeau family.
-Jean Pierre Nony, the son of Jean Nony and Marie Françoise Nony managed the estate from 1977 to 2001.
+The modern era of Chateau Grand Mayne begins in 1934, when Jean Nony, a well-known negociant purchased Grand Mayne from the Berbudeau family.
+The Nony family got their start as negociants during the 1920s.
+Jean Pierre Nony, the son of Jean Nony and his wife Marie Françoise Nony managed the estate from 1977 to 2001.

 Chateau Grand Mayne Vineyards, Terroir, Grapes, Winemaking